anchore/anchore-charts/stable/enterprise/README.md

 ### Migration Rollback Strategy

-The migration process is designed to be non-destructive by utilizing a blue/green deployment strategy.
-If you encounter any issues during the migration process, you can roll back to your previous deployment by simply scaling your Anchore-Engine deployment back up.
+The migration employs a blue/green deployment strategy to minimize risk and facilitate easy rollback.
+Should you encounter issues during the migration, reverting to the prior state is straightforward: simply scale your Anchore-Engine deployment back up.

-If you are using an external PostgreSQL database and were unable to use a blue/green deployment strategy for the migration, you will have to manually restore your database to the previous version using a backup that was taken prior to the migration.
-Then scale your Anchore-Engine deployment back up.
+For those using an external PostgreSQL database without the benefit of a blue/green deployment strategy, a manual database restoration is necessary.
+Utilize a pre-migration backup to restore the database to its previous version, and then proceed to scale your Anchore-Engine deployment back up.

 See the [Migration Rollback Steps](#migration-rollback-steps) section for more details.